top of page

 2. The Scale: Managing 30 Million Emails a Day

+The turning point in my career came when I took on the challenge of massive scale.
+I wasn't just managing campaigns anymore; I was managing infrastructure.
 I moved into roles where I was responsible for sending volumes that grew from zero to 30 million emails daily.
 When you operate at that scale, standard practices don't apply.
 You can't just rely on a standard Email Service Provider (ESP) to do the heavy lifting.

 I had to become an architect.
 I helped build and support home-grown email systems, managed complex MTA configurations (throttling, IP warmup), and handled relationships with ISPs and blacklist providers.
 I learned that deliverability isn't luck; it's a negotiation between your infrastructure and the receiver's rules.